wsrpc/wsrpc-aiohttp/docs/source/01-introduction.rst

 --------

 Client perform connection to the server.
-When connection is successfully initialized client or server might calls remote methods.
+When connection is successfully initialized client or server might call remote methods.

 .. image:: _static/server-client.svg